-Negligence and apathy were without a doubt inherent to companies which would employ asbestos despite being well-aware of the hazardous effects exposure could have on human health.
+Negligence and apathy were without a doubt inherent to companies that would employ asbestos despite being well-aware of the hazardous effects exposure could have on human health.
 From asbestos products manufacturing plants to oil refineries and textile mills, approximately 200 such companies were operating throughout the United States during the past century.
 Their incessant use of asbestos endangered the lives of over 11 million people between 1940 and 1978, as employees would be breathing in toxic fibers day by day in the workplace.
-Regrettably, a significant portion of them subsequently developed life-threatening diseases such as lung cancer or mesothelioma and similar diagnoses are still emerging among former asbestos workers nowadays.
+Regrettably, a significant portion of them subsequently developed life-threatening diseases such as lung cancer or mesothelioma, and similar diagnoses are still emerging among former asbestos workers nowadays.

 While the activity of each asbestos company had a terrible impact on both employees' and residents' health, the aftermath of W.R.
 Grace's vermiculite mining operations which took place in Libby, Montana was by far the most shattering.
 Vermiculite, a mineral with excellent insulating properties, occurs in close proximity to asbestos deposits in the earth, which makes contamination inevitable.
 As a consequence of the five decades of massive vermiculite exploitation W.R.
-Grace was responsible for, approximately 400 residents lost their lives, whereas over 1,700 are currently suffering from debilitating illnesses.
+Grace was responsible for, approximately 400 residents lost their lives, and over 1,700 are currently suffering from debilitating illnesses.

 Even though it was only in 1963 that W.R.
 Grace began mining vermiculite in Libby, a quarry had been known to exist since 1881, when it was found by gold miners.
 Vermiculite exploitation ensued approximately 40 years later.
 At the time, the primary company conducting mining operations in town was Zonolite Company - a manufacturer of insulation from Peru which had been in business since 1854.
 W.R.
 Grace purchased the vermiculite mines, as well as a processing mill, from Zonolite Company in 1963.
 Soon after, Libby became the leading producer of vermiculite worldwide, with 80% of the global supply originating from the town's mountains.

-With over 200 employees, many of whom Libby residents, W.R.
+With over 200 employees, many of whom were Libby residents, W.R.
 Grace would produce up to 200,000 metric tons of vermiculite per year until 1990, when the Zonolite Mountain mine was closed due to the unprecedented health hazard it generated.
 In addition to attic insulation, Davison Chemicals and Performance Chemicals - the company's divisions - also manufactured a series of other asbestos-containing products, including: